About the museum

 On display are larger exhibits such as the apple crusher and cider press, an original horse-drawn, rotating barley thresher, and a perfectly detailed Cornish kitchen with a working cloam oven.
 There is also a wonderful collection of photographs depicting village life in the 19th and 20th centuries, as well as many other small exhibits that perfectly depict life in Mevagissey over the years.

-The public car parks on River and Church Street are within walking distance of the museum.
+The public car parks on River Street and Church Street are within walking distance of the museum.
 The ground floor is suitable for wheelchairs and the disabled.
 The museum is within easy distance of shops, pubs, and cafes.